Guide to Asbestos in the Home

 Because some brake components contain asbestos, spraying them with compressed air can release toxic fibers into the air.
 Ralph should have taken his car to the shop for service or wiped down the brake drums gently with a wet cloth.

-Drilling in Drywall
+Drilling into Asbestos in Drywall

 Erica recently won a painting at a silent auction and couldn’t wait to bring it home and hang it in her living room.
 She measured carefully and used a drill to install drywall anchors to keep the painting in place.
 The painting wasn’t level, so she had to drill a few more holes before it hung perfectly.